bart4223/Grids/README.md

 =========

 To store and load raw data use "save as gdf" (grid data file) function.
+To store geometry object data use "save as gof" (grid object file) function.
 To store as png file use "save as png" function.